Cannon Hill railway station

-Cannon Hill railway station is located on the Cleveland line in Queensland, Australia.
-The station serves the Brisbane suburb of Cannon Hill.
-It is listed on the Brisbane Heritage Register on 30 November 2012.
+Cannon Hill is a railway station operated by Queensland Rail on the Cleveland line.
+It opened in 1910 and serves the Brisbane suburb of Cannon Hill.
+It is a ground level station, featuring two side platforms.

-On 15 July 1996, the Fisherman Islands line to the Port of Brisbane opened to the north of the station.

 Services

 Cannon Hill is served by Cleveland line services from Shorncliffe, Northgate, Doomben and Bowen Hills to Manly and Cleveland.
 Some services terminate at Platform 1: those that are part of a 15-minute service guarantee at peak hours, a system that was introduced in 2014 due to timetable remodeling commissioned by the Queensland State Government and undertaken by R.W.
 Singleton.